SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 You can retrieve the LocalElement from IDms and from there you can now perform a special GetParameters that retrieves multiple parameters and converts them into their given types.
 This can be done on both stand-alone parameters and on columns of tables

-You can retrieve the LocalElement from IDms and from there you can now perform a special SetParameters that allow you to group together SetParameterRequest objects to perform a single call.
+You can retrieve the LocalElement from IDms and from there you can now perform a special SetParameters that allow you to group together SetParameterRequest objects or provide a Dictionary of parameter ids and values to perform a single call.

 #### New Feature - AutomationScript execution enhanced with Async execution and additional runflags